12 Feb Color Theory in Portrait Photography

 COLOR ON COLOR

 Recently I did a fun shoot with Victoria a Class of 2018 Senior who is looking into becoming a model and actress.
 With my ‘portfolio development package’ add-ons clients can get their Senior Portraits and upgrade to an editorial session day as well.
 As you can see above, Victoria’s bubbly personality and fierce blue eyes made her PERFECT for this pink on pink look!
 Would I recommend this for a regular senior session?
 Absolutely not!
 But in commercial photography you can push the envelope.
 Hair, Makeup & Bow prop by the incredible Styles By Matt

 Why COLOR ON COLOR works

 Check out Ashlyn (left) and Juanita (right) Greys and Blacks can be equally stunning for color on color shoot depending on the mood and feel you’d like to convey.
-For Ashlyn I chose Fashion Grey by Savage Seamless and for Juanita we went with Black Seamless also by Savage Seamless
+In this instance, for Ashlyn I chose Fashion Grey by Savage Seamless and for Juanita we went with Black Seamless also by Savage Seamless

 Grey on Grey and Black on Black creates a mood.
 Ashlyn had silver hair, and the gray skirt but its still pops!
 Whereas with Juanita we wanted the focus to be on her beautiful face and lines to show off her model shape.